Bring your talent to a new challenge

 We have a diverse geographical area, with challenges at every step, but living and working in one of the safest force areas in the UK is great.
 With your experience, knowledge and drive, we would love to have you join our family.

-We have no objection with someone applying to transfer whilst on a career break depending on the length of absence prior to an application.
+We have no objection with someone applying to transfer whilst on a career break, depending on the length of absence prior to an application.
 It should be noted that it may be difficult to demonstrate 'recent' roles/skills which we ask for.
-Each application will be reviewed on a case by case basis.
+Each application will be reviewed on a case-by-case basis.

-Individuals may also find that the option to return after a career break is with the original Force and not directly transferable but this is something candidates will need to discuss with their own force.
+Individuals may also find that the option to return after a career break is with the original Force and not directly transferable, but this is something candidates will need to discuss with their own force.

-- photos of your tattoos (if applicable)
+• photos of your tattoos (if applicable)

-- confirmation of probation completion if you have three years or less service.
+• confirmation of probation completion if you have three years or less service.

-- For ARV Officers only - Chronical record
+• For ARV Officers only - Chronical record

 A process can take between three and six months from application launch to start date, dependent on an applicant’s individual circumstances.